jonathanharrell/hiq/README.md

 # HiQ
 A simple CSS foundation with responsive typography and input styling, built with [PostCSS](https://github.com/postcss/postcss) and [cssnext](http://cssnext.io/).
-Now also available for Sass.

 See the [demo page](https://jonathanharrell.github.io/hiq/).